dosops/kkkpulse/replit.md

 ## Recent Changes
 - December 2024: Initial frontend prototype with all screens and navigation
 - December 2024: Fixed useSyncExternalStore infinite loop with snapshot caching
+- December 2024: Added multi-organization support with org selector in header
+- December 2024: Added alert grouping by severity, status, and time period